We embrace sustainable best practices to reduce our impact on the environment and work towards a carbon neutral Mandai by 2024 through:

-- Resource Optimisation
+- Resource Stewardship

-- Facilitating download for digital park maps to replace some 149,000 printed park maps distributed each month.
+- Facilitating download for digital park maps to replace some 149,000 printed park maps distributed each month

 - Catered facilities for Horticulture waste recycling (for new parks)